-In Greek mythology, the hero Orpheus, having rescued his beloved wife Eurydice from the Underworld by enchanting everyone there with his harp music, paused to play her a love song, at which spot the first elm grove was said to have sprung up.
+In Greek mythology, the hero Orpheus rescued his beloved wife Eurydice from the Underworld by enchanting everyone there with his harp music.
+He then paused to play her a love song, at which spot the first elm grove was said to have sprung up.

-However, like alder wood, elm wood withstands wet conditions very well, making it a popular choice for the building of boat and barge hulls, bridge foundations, and cartwheels.
-Like Scots pine, hollowed-out elm was used to make urban water pipes prior to the introduction of metal ones.
+However, like alder wood, elm wood withstands wet conditions very well.
+This meant it was a popular choice for the building of boat and barge hulls, bridge foundations, and cartwheels.
+Like Scots pine, hollowed-out elm was used to make urban water pipes before the introduction of metal ones.
 Its pliancy was also put to use in a variety of ways.
-In Scotland the stick used to play shinty, called a caman, can be made from a variety of woods, with elm being a popular choice as it often has a natural bend already in the wood.
+In Scotland the stick used to play shinty, called a caman, can be made from a number of woods.
+Elm was often a favoured choice as it often has a natural bend already in the wood.
 Failing that, it could easily be heated, bent and set to the required shape.
-Mediaeval Welsh archers made their long bows from elm wood, whereas English bowmen preferred yew.
+Medieval Welsh archers made their longbows from elm wood, whereas English bowmen preferred yew.

 In Scotland wych elm is the more common species of elm.
-In Gaelic it is known as ‘leven’, as in Loch Leven in Kinross, and was valued for its roles in the dyeing of wool.
+In Gaelic it is known as leamhan, as in Loch Leven in Kinross, and was valued for its roles in the dyeing of wool.
 Intermittent colours in woollen yarns (by which a weaver could more easily create a pattern in the weave) could be introduced by way of an early form of tie-dyeing.
 Twine made from the inner bark of the elm tied tightly at regular intervals, to form ‘hanks’ of the yarn, was used to stop a dye from reaching the wool.
 A yellow dye could also be derived from the elm, and the leaves were fed to livestock when other fodder was scarce.

 “When the elmen leaf is as big as a mouse’s ear, Then sow barley never fear;” Part of a rural planting verse.